 The Doctor finally got there but it took him two whole days;

 He handed me some drops and salve and told me to treat myself.

 It's now you've heard my story, there's one thing I can't see,

-How you could treat a human like they have treated me;
+How you can treat a human like they have treated me.

 I thought I fought on the islands to get rid of their kind;

 But I can see the fight lots plainer now that I am blind.

 Additional Note: Woody Guthrie performed this song at the Isaac Woodard Benefit Show at the Lewisohn Stadium on Aug.
 16, 1946.